Geometry of polarised varieties: Geometry of non-klt centres

 \emph{Step 1.} In this step we introduce some basic notation.
 We will assume $\dim G>0$ otherwise the statement is vacuous.
 Note that we are assuming that $C,M,S$ are independent of $G$ so $G$ being general it is not contained in $\Supp (M+C+S)$ (however, $\Delta$ depends on $G$ whose support contains $G$).
-On the other hand, by [\ref{B-compl}, Lemma 2.6], there is a log resolution $\phi\colon W\to X$ of $(X,\Supp (M+C+S))$ such that we can write
+On the other hand, by [\ref{B-compl}, Lemma 2.6], there is a log resolution $\phi\colon W\to X$ of